drmikehenry/install-linux/install-linux.md

       set enable-bracketed-paste off

-  To manually disable bracketed past, entered this command directly at the Bash
+  To manually disable bracketed paste, entered this command directly at the Bash
   prompt:

       bind 'set enable-bracketed-paste off'